 - It also offers a lot of flexibility.
-You practice and learn at home at your own rhythm and at a time that is convenient to you.
+You practice and learn at home at your own rhythm and whenever is convenient to you.

-- By preparing before your time in studio, you will find that you will extract a lot more value of that time in studio.
-Use the choreographer's time for the complex stuff, not the silly stuff!
+- By preparing before your lesson in studio, you will extract a lot more value from that lesson.
+Use the choreographer's time for the complex patterns and moves, not the basics!

 - No need to waste more time filming the moves and patterns during the lesson, it's already done for you.

-- No fear of forgetting anything, the lessons have already been filmed.
+- No fear of forgetting anything, the lessons have already been recorded.

 Get a Quote